 Much of my career has been spent doing marriage counseling.
 Some nights after hearing stories of abuse, addictions, and rancorous conflict, I came home and just hugged my husband out of gratitude.
 That's a far cry from how I treat my husband when I dwell on perfection—when I wish for what we don't have.
-I think the Devil is in fairy tales just as much as he is in horror stories.
+I think the Devil is in the fairy tales just as much as he is in the horror stories.
 What a tragedy to miss the beauty of the good because of unrealistic fantasies!

 I have no idea how my husband will like the waterproof headphones I'm putting under the tree for him for Christmas.
 But I know he'll be very happy with the wife who will lie by his side tonight.

 Want to learn more about these gifts?
 Juli writes more about them in these posts:

 This blog was originally posted in December 2016.